 3) Click Update All to automatically download and install the correct version of ALL the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 - Restart your computer, test your keyboard and hopefully it can catch up unfailingly this time.
 If yes, then congrats and enjoy typing!
 But if it’s still no joy, please move on to Fix 4, below.

-DISM (Deployment Image & Servicing Management) is a tool in Windows that helps us fix Windows-corruption-caused errors.
-Sometimes this keyboard-failing-to-keep-up problem happens because of corruption and misconfigurations on our computer.
-If that’s the case, we’ll have to run DISM to check and fix the error.
+Sometimes this keyboard delay problem happens because of corruption and misconfigurations on your computer.
+If that’s the case, you’ll have to run DISM to check and fix the error.

 - On your keyboard, press the Windows logo key and type cmd.
 Then right click on Command Prompt and click Run as administrator.